kubermatic/docs/content/kubermatic/master/architecture/role-based-access-control/_index.en.md

 ## Overview

-A project is an entity that holds various resources.
-All resources in a project are equal in terms of the `groups` attached to them.
-Affiliation of a `user` to one of the `groups` gives them certain powers they are allowed to use within a project.
+A project is an entity that logically groups various resources.
+All resources in a project can be accessed by users that have the correct role associated with them.
+Affiliation of a user to one of the roles gives them certain powers they are allowed to use within a project.

 ### Kubermatic Kubernetes Platform (KKP) roles